Curriculum & Course Catalog

 French IV

-This year-long course is intended for students who combine significant oral and written proficiency in French with a keen desire to master the subtler details of grammar, diction and idiom to develop both oral and written fluency.
-Students will explore the themes of reflection Francophone societies hold dear.
-They will get acquainted with the linguistic tools and cultural codes to access various types of authentic material; the humanistic philosophers who shaped contemporary values, literature, newspaper articles, essays and any artistic form of expression.
+This course is intended for students who combine significant oral and written proficiency in French with a keen desire to master the subtler details of grammar, diction and idiom to develop both oral and written fluency.
+Students will explore the themes of reflection that Francophone societies hold dear.
+They will get acquainted with the linguistic tools and cultural codes to access various types of authentic material, such as the humanistic philosophers who shaped contemporary values, literature, newspaper articles, essays and any artistic form of expression.
 Audio and video recordings, as well as francophone films will be studied to discuss sociopolitical issues and to provide a range of cultural material for analysis.
 Students should expect frequent writing assignments in response to required readings as well as frequent oral presentations.
+We also include project-based learning that uses practical skills to develop language acquisition.
 Both oral and written assignments require students to express themselves formally in the target language.
-This class depends on enrollment and might not be offered every year.
+This class depends on enrollment and staffing and might not be offered every year.

 Spanish I